 The expressway facility core forest loss was attributed to approximately 50 percent direct take and 50 percent fragmentation.
 The Super-2 facility has fragmentation accounting for more core forest loss with 40 percent direct take loss and 60 percent fragmentation loss.

-In Section 3, the impact is less, but represents a much larger percentage (19-21 percent) of the core habitat available than Alternative B (Table 5).
+In Section 3, the impact is less, but represents a much larger percentage (49 to 53 percent) of the core habitat available than Section 2 (Table 5).

 TABLE 5: ALTERNATIVE C CORE FOREST IMPACTS